When Your Child Has a Femur Fracture

 When the child starts walking again, he or she may limp or walk awkwardly.
 This may last for up to a year.
 But it almost always goes away.

 Just after the fracture heals, the leg may not look straight.
-However, the bone is still going through a process called remodeling.
+But the bone is still going through a process called remodeling.
 During remodeling, the repaired bone slowly reshapes itself.
 Most angles or bends in the bone straighten out during this stage.
 This process takes 1 to 3 years.

 In some cases, the fractured thighbone may grow faster than the uninjured thighbone in the other leg.
 This results in a slightly longer leg on the injured side (called a leg-length discrepancy).
-If this is the case with your child, the doctor can discuss it with you.
+If this is the case with your child, the provider can discuss it with you.

 Bass, Pat F. III, MD, MPH,Images reviewed by StayWell medical illustration team.,Joseph, Thomas N., MD